Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Algorithm

 \end{lemma} \begin{proof} For every $j \in [\ell]$, we have $OPT \times \{j\} \in \cI'$.
 Thus, Inequality~\eqref{eq:final_alg_guarantee} implies that

 where the first inequality holds by the monotonicity of $g'$.
 Averaging this inequality over all $j \in [\ell]$ now yields

+which implies {\allowdisplaybreaks } where the first inequality holds by Lemma \ref{lem:submodularA}, the penultimate inequality holds by Lemma \ref{lem:submodularB}, and the last inequality follows from $f$'s monotonicity.

-which implies {\allowdisplaybreaks } The last inequality appears in the proof of Lemma~\ref{lem:main}, except for the error term $-\eps' \cdot g'(OPT')$ and a replacement of $S_J$ with $\pi_J(S)$.
-Continuing with the proof of Lemma~\ref{lem:main} from this point, we get that this lemma still applies up to the same modifications, and plugging this observation into the proof of Proposition~\ref{prop:approximation_basic} then yields
+The final inequality we get is the same as in the proof of Lemma~\ref{lem:main}, except for the error term $-\eps' \cdot g'(OPT')$ and a replacement of $S_J$ with $\pi_J(S)$.
+Continuing with the proof of Lemma~\ref{lem:main} from this point, we get that this lemma still applies up to the same modifications (when the condition of the current lemma holds), and plugging this observation into the proof of Proposition~\ref{prop:approximation_basic} then yields

 Recall that $\alpha_\ell = (1 + 1/\ell)^{\ell - 1}$ and $\alpha_1 = 1$.
 Additionally, since $\pi_J(OPT') \subseteq \pi_{[\ell]}(OPT') \in \cI$ for every set $J \subseteq [\ell]$, the definition of $OPT$ implies that